Worcester to send four players on loan to Bath

 Players have been told that if they choose to train, then they would do so at their own risk.

-The club's official website, warriors.co.uk, is still offline and the next scheduled fixture, at home to Harlequins this Saturday, has also been postponed.
+The club's official website, warriors.co.uk, is still offline and the Gloucester game and this Saturday's scheduled fixture, at home to Harlequins, will now be treated as 'cancelled' by Premiership Rugby - and dealt with in line with how cancellations were treated during the Covid pandemic.

-Worcester then have a free weekend in the 13-team Premiership programme before they are scheduled to return to action at Bristol on 22 October.
+In a statement, they said: "A panel will be convened in due course to decide the result - and points allocation - of these two matches."

-Their next match is the West Country derby at home to Gloucester this Saturday.
+Worcester are now scheduled to return to action at Bristol on 22 October.